Did you know?

 Pelagic diving with mako and blue sharks is a fascinating and thrilling experience that few people have the chance to experience.
 Both sharks are denizens of the open ocean and it's out there that you'll get to see them, some 15 to 30 nautical miles from iconic Cape Point.

-The cobalt blue and silver mako is the fastest shark in the sea and is sometimes called the Great White of the open ocean, although it's not as bulky as Jaws.
+The cobalt blue and silver mako is the fastest shark in the sea and is sometimes called the Great White of the open ocean, although it's not as bulky.
 The blue shark is long and slender, a deep indigo blue on its back that changes to bright blue on its sides and then to white underneath

 It's not only deep underwater that you'll meet these magnificent creatures, but also on the surface as they are inquisitive creatures and may swim up alongside the boat.
 You could also see huge Yellowfin tuna, distinctive Hammerhead sharks and many other species of marine life.

-If you're a birder there's an additional bonus as the shark-diving area is among the best in the world for spotting pelagic birds, including 6 species of albatross.
+If you're a birder there's an additional bonus as the shark-diving area is among the best in the world for spotting pelagic birds, including six species of albatross.